Ingen10/opendaq-fw/doc/serial-protocol.rst

 0       CRC16H
 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      14
-3       number of bytes     2
+3       number of bytes     4
-4       period              0-65535         Aproximate period of the wave (microseconds)
+4       period              0-2^32          Aproximate period of the wave (microseconds).
+Int32
 ======= =================== ==============  ====================================================

 **Response:** Same as command.